Know these home remedies for chigger bites, or better yet, avoid the bug’s bites in the first place with helpful tips included here!

 As summer and fall are prime time for chigger bites, it is best to take the following precautions:

 - Wear long sleeves and long pants when going into the woods.
-(Consider tucking your pants into your socks for additional protection.)

 - Apply mosquito repellent on your hands, feet, and exposed skin on your arms before going outside.
-(When applying mosquito repellent to your hands, I recommend applying it with a cotton ball and apply ONLY to the top of your hands and NOT the palms of your hands.)

 - Wash your clothes in hot water.